-I am adding eggplant vindaloo curry full of healthy fats, carbs, protein and potassium to my meatless quick one pot dinner collection.
-I am always on a lookout for more quick and affordable plant based dinners.
+I am adding eggplant vindaloo curry full of healthy fats, carbs, protein and potassium to my meatless dinners rotation.
+I am always on a lookout for simple and affordable plant based dinners and quick curry dishes like green lentil curry and Thai mango curry are great candidates.
 I grew up in a family where a meal without meat is considered not a meal.
-Still until this day when my mom comes over for a visit I can see she is kind of uncomfortable with my fridge.
-On one occasion she even asked me to pick her up a steak because she was about to faint.
+Until this day when my mom visits, I can see she is kind of uncomfortable with my fridge.
+On one occasion, she asked me to pick up a steak because she was about to faint.

-Current situation – I didn’t cook meat for a week knowing she is coming over and almost every meal will be made with meat.
+Current situation – I didn’t cook meat for a week knowing mom is coming over.
 I personally am going on a week long vacation (pinch me!).
-Kids are staying home and they will have to deal with the meat situation.
-I am sure they will survive, I will just detox them when I am back.
+Kids are staying home and will have to deal with lots of bacon.
+I am sure they will survive, with a little detox due afterwards.

-So, I often get asked this question: is Ukrainian cuisine healthy?!
-I immediately start to analyze what we ate, what Eastern European immigrants eat in the US and what my mom eats.
+I often get asked this question: is Ukrainian cuisine healthy?
+I immediately start analyzing what we ate, what Eastern European immigrants eat in the US and what my mom eats.
 Um…Hm…I would say so-so.
 Ukrainian food is made with A LOT of meat, dairy products, white flour and white sugar which do not define health to me.
 Is Ukrainian food cooked from scratch?
 Yes but so is Chinese food.
 To me, eating real food is a step above eating processed food.
 No doubt.
 But even real food diet can be so unbalanced IMHO.

-I personally had to come up with staple recipes for my family.
-Dinners that are made more with plant-based hearty, volume and affordable ingredients like lentils, beans, squash, eggplant, tofu, mushrooms etc. Food that you can buy a lot of and make a filling dinner that is healthy and everyone will eat.
-I barely cook Ukrainian dishes for health and time reasons.
-My favourite is borscht.
+As a grown up, I had to come up with staple recipes for my family.
+Dinners that are made with plant-based and affordable ingredients like lentils, beans, squash, eggplant, tofu, mushrooms etc. Food that you can buy a lot of, make a filling dinner with and that everyone will like.
+I barely cook Ukrainian dishes for health and time reasons, exception being Ukrainian borscht.

 So, when I saw Jenn’s Pork Vindaloo Curry I immediately clicked on it.
 Being quite an experienced home cook myself (I think I am?!) a recipe has to really catch my interest.
 I am not Indian so I know one or two curries to make.
 Anything different than a curry recipe with coconut milk, tomato paste and curry powder gets my attention.